an-mistral/Predictor_of_LUAD_treatments_based_on_molecular_profile/README.md

 |                               | 2    | HyperParamEnsemble (LogReg)         |
 |                               | 3    | CatBoost                            |

-- As expected, the **Digits** control dataset was nearly solved by all models (≈97–99% accuracy), confirming the implementation’s correctness.
+- As expected, the **Digits** control dataset was nearly solved by all models (≈97–99% accuracy), confirming the models' implementation correctness.
+- Macro F1 scores were substantially lower than accuracy on the LUAD datasets, reflecting class imbalance and uneven classifier performance across therapy types.

 **Key Findings:**
 - Molecular profiles alone have limited predictive power for chosen therapies – ~65% accuracy at best for single-modality treatment.
 - Predicting combination treatments is an open challenge (performance fell near chance-level).